trunghng/trunghng.github.io/_posts/2021-06-19-markov-chain.markdown

 ---
 Since I have no idea how to begin with this post, why not just dive straight into details :P

-Markov chain is a stochastic process in which the random variables follow a special property called Markov.
+Markov chain is a stochastic process in which the random variables follow a special property called *Markov*.

 ### Markov property
 A sequence of random variables $X_0, X_1, X_2, \dots$ taking values in the *state space* $S=${$1, 2,\dots, M$}.
 For all $n\geq0$,